Back to Blog

 Once your chatbot is built and integrated, it's time to deploy it on your chosen channels, such as your website, mobile app, or social media platforms.
 After deployment, continuously monitor its performance to identify areas for improvement.
 Key metrics to track include:

-- Customer Satisfaction: Measure customer satisfaction through surveys or feedback forms.
+• Customer Satisfaction: Measure customer satisfaction through surveys or feedback forms at the end of each interaction.

 7. Continuous Improvement